Typhoon Ewiniar (2006)

-Typhoon Ewiniar, known in the Philippines as Typhoon Ester, was the third named storm of the 2006 Pacific typhoon season and one that lasted for twelve days as a tropical cyclone, moving on a generally northward track.
+Typhoon Ewiniar, known in the Philippines as Super Typhoon Ester, was the third named storm of the 2006 Pacific typhoon season and one that lasted for twelve days as a tropical cyclone, moving on a generally northward track.
 During its lifespan, it affected Palau, Yap, eastern China, the Ryūkyū Islands of Japan, South Korea as well as North Korea, briefly threatening to make landfall in North Korea before doing so in South Korea.
 Ewiniar is responsible for at least 181 deaths.
 However, an unofficial report stated that up to 10,000 people had been killed by flooding in North Korea, with 4,000 people missing.

 Meteorological history

 On June 29, a persistent tropical disturbance was classified as a tropical depression by the JTWC while east of Palau.
 The depression moved northwestward and was upgraded to Tropical Storm 04W by the JTWC the next day on June 30, while the JMA named the storm Tropical Storm Ewiniar at around the same time.
 The name "Ewiniar" was submitted by the Federated States of Micronesia, and refers to a traditional storm god of Chuuk.

 Ewiniar moved west-northwestward over the next two days, bringing heavy rain and localized flooding to the Yap Islands.
 Ewiniar turned to the northwest and reached its peak intensity of 130 knots (240 km/h or 150 mph) on the U.S. method of measuring windspeeds by one-minute averages, or 100 knots (185 km/h or 115 mph) on the international method of measuring windspeeds by ten-minute averages, and its minimum pressure of 930 hPa (mbar).
 Ewiniar turned northward and brushed eastern China, forcing evacuations in many cities.

-Ewiniar gradually weakened as it moved over colder waters, and made landfall in South Korea on July 10 as a severe tropical storm, having briefly threatened to make landfall on impoverished North Korea.
+Ewiniar gradually weakened as it moved over colder waters, and made landfall in South Korea on July 10 as a severe tropical storm, having briefly threatened to make landfall on North Korea.
 Ewiniar passed within 50 km of Seoul as it moved across the country before becoming extratropical over the Sea of Japan the next day.
 Ewiniar had also earlier brushed the Ryūkyū Islands of Japan.